Quartz/bad-data-guide/README.md

 ### Sample is biased

-Like [a sample that is not random](#sample-is-not-random), a bias sample results from a lack of care with how the sampling is executed.
+Like [a sample that is not random](#sample-is-not-random), a biased sample results from a lack of care with how the sampling is executed.
 Or, from willfully misrepresenting it.
 A sample might be biased because it was conducted on the internet and poorer people don't use the internet as frequently as the rich.
 Surveys must be carefully weighted to ensure they cover proportional segments of any population that could skew the results.
-It's almost impossible to do this perfectly so it it often done wrong.
+It's almost impossible to do this perfectly so it is often done wrong.

 See also: